 A very important requirement for an FHA mortgage is to have a clean Credit Alert Verification Reporting System (CAIVRS) report.
 This is a federal government system that tracks people who have late payments, have defaulted or been foreclosed for money they owe the US government.
 This will include federal student loans, FHA mortgages and SBA loans.
 You also need to not owe any federal taxes to the US government.
 But as long as you have an installment plan set up for a delinquent loan or federal taxes, you should be able to still get an FHA loan with poor credit.
 If you defaulted on an FHA home loan program, you must wait at least three years after the lender was paid off before you can be considered for a bad credit FHA loan again.

 #5 Minimum Property Standards Apply

 The property you seek funding for can need some repair, but it needs to be inhabitable and meet basic FHA standards.
 You can use an FHA loan to buy a single family home, condominium, duplex, or townhouse.
-FHA loans also can be obtained for buying a manufactured home if all guidelines and requirements are met.
+FHA mortgages also can be obtained for buying a manufactured home if all guidelines and requirements are met.

 #6 Not Just for First Time Buyers

 You do not need to be a first time buyer to get a bad credit mortgage insured by the FHA.
-You also can use an FHA loan to make energy and home improvements on the property.
+You also can use a FHA financing to make energy and home improvements on the property.
 Yes, first time home buyers with bad credit do have options if they have the income and the down-payment requirement saved.

 If you are an FHA borrower over 62 and have a low mortgage balance, you may be able to qualify for a reverse mortgage to use your home’s equity on whatever you need.